Dissipative quadratizations of polynomial ODE systems: Case studies

 Obviously, the quadratization is an inner-quadratic quadratization as well.
 By applying Algorithm \ref{alg:multi_dissipativity}, we get $\lambda = 1$ with the following dissipative quadratization:

-For the initial conditions $x_1(0) = 0.1, \; x_2(0) = 0.1, \; y(0) = x_1(0)^2 = 0.01$, system~\eqref{eq:reachability_system} satisfies that requirement of the algorithm from~\cite{Forets_2021}.
-We apply the algorithm with the truncation order $N = 5$ and report the result of the reachability analysis in Figure \ref{fig:reachability}.
+For the initial conditions $x_1(0) = 0.1, \; x_2(0) = 0.1, \; y(0) = x_1(0)^2 = 0.01$, system~\eqref{eq:reachability_system} satisfies the requirement of the algorithm from~\cite{Forets_2021}.
+We apply the algorithm with truncation order $N = 5$ and report the result of the reachability analysis in Figure \ref{fig:reachability}.
 The grey curve is the computed trajectory and the blue area is an upper bound for the reachable set.